Etna Street

 Maker:Kraus Dated: 1912 Status: Own(BG)

 Darlene Hutto recalls this being a Masonic Club building; she also recalls it was known as the Compass Club due to the Masonic Logo on the front of the building.
 Robert Hensel adds that his parents rented the hall for his graduation party in 1977; there was a sign for the "American Turners of Brooklyn" and there were also bowling alleys in the basement.
 Leonora Licata lived next door in the 1950s and recalls her mother was friends with the woman who ran the club, Ann Tiedemann (sp?).
 She used to bowl while the ladies drank coffee.
 Anthony Messina did some research for us and discovered an "Etna Club" listed in the 1916 Brooklyn Eagle Almanac at this location dating to 1903.
+My own research reveals the clubhouse was dedicated on October 18, 1908 though the club existed prior to that.
 The 1928 Almanac listed both the Compass Club of Brooklyn (1918) and Corner Stone Fellowcraft Club of Corner Stone at this address.
 Anthony also found evidence of and athletic association in a New York Times article quoted under the "History" button.
 Neil supplied the 2006 shot.
 Peter Stango follows up on the driveway mystery; you can see 150 Etna in the background of this shot- meaning that house has been there since at least 1912.

 Etna St., Looking West, Cypress Hills